luca-24/prediction-bias-coefficient/README.md

 ## Notebooks

 The code to execute the algorithm presented in the paper is contained in the two Jupyter Notebooks:
 - ``prepare_datasets.ipynb``:  extract the data from the selected dataset, convert it into a Pandas dataframe and save it into a csv file.
+This should be executed before ``text_classification.ipynb``.
+See next section for information on how to obtain the data and how to place them inside the project.
 - ``text_classification.ipynb``: run the classification task and evaluate the performance with a cross-validation strategy.

 ## Data